 How Can You Locate an Immigrant Detainee?

+If you are wondering how to find someone detained by ICE, start by contacting an immigration attorney or using the ICE online locator tool.
 Contact an immigration attorney if you suspect ICE detained someone you love.
 The attorney can reach out to ICE on your behalf and help you find your loved one.
 Once you know where your loved one is, you can contact the facility holding them.

 You have a couple of options if you are wondering how to know if someone is detained by immigration.
 As stated, you may use ICE’s online locator as long as the detainee is not a minor.
 If you cannot locate the detainee online, you may also contact ICE directly.
+For an immigration detention lookup, you may need the individual’s A-number or biographical details.

-Online Locator
+ICE Online Locator

+The ICE locator tool is the primary method to check if someone is in immigration custody.
 ICE’s online locator should provide the address where ICE holds detainees who are 18 and older.
 The locator is not always promptly updated, however.
 A delay of a couple of days means little to immigration officials but can be agonizing to the detainee’s family and friends.

 ICE’s locator tool offers two location options: through a noncitizen’s A-number or biographical information.
 The U.S. immigration system assigns A-numbers to noncitizens, but an undocumented individual may not yet have an A-number.